suglasp/pwsh_multithreaded_webserver/readme.md

 **Why?**
 I needed a webserver to host a tools/utility webpage as a sysadmin.
 The utility page needed to be flexible and be able to interact with low level components.
-Go lang or Rust would fit to, but takes more time to build and also in Powershell many of these low level components are present.
+Go lang or Rust would fit to, but takes more time to write and also in Powershell, many of these low level components are present.
-In one day, I put this together and make it so, so that more then one user can interact with the webserver at the same time.
+In few days, I put this together and make it so, so that more then one user can interact with the webserver at the same time.

 The part _'multithreaded'_ in the github name, is in fact untrue.